 Thank you for your interest in Northern Vermont University.
 We're looking forward to receiving and reviewing your application.
 Learn more about our application procedures.

 Northern Vermont University accepts applications via the Common Application and our secure, online NVU Application.
-To apply for admission for the fall of 2018 or later, scroll down the page and follow the application instructions.
+First-time college students and transfer students applying for admission to our campus-based programs (regardless of whether you plan to live on campus or commute) at Johnson or Lyndon should follow the instructions below.

 Northern Vermont University accepts applications on a rolling basis.
 This means that we review applications and admit qualified applicants throughout the year.
 Admitted applicants can begin in the fall, spring, or summer.